Spencer Torkelson Preview, Player Props: Tigers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.22 team ERA that ranks 15th among all MLB pitching staffs.
+- The Cubs' 4.24 team ERA ranks 16th across all league pitching staffs.

-- The Cubs allow the seventh-fewest home runs in baseball (136 total, 1.1 per game).
+- Cubs pitchers combine to give up 138 home runs (1.1 per game), the seventh-fewest in the league.

-- Assad (2-2) gets the starting nod for the Cubs in his fifth start of the season.
-He's put together a 3.10 ERA in 66 2/3 innings pitched, with 49 strikeouts.

-- His last time out was on Thursday against the Chicago White Sox, when the righty threw six innings, surrendering two earned runs while allowing four hits.
+- The lefty last appeared in relief on Friday, when he tossed one scoreless inning against the Kansas City Royals without surrendering a hit.

-- In 22 games this season, the 26-year-old has amassed a 3.10 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .228 to opposing batters.
+- The 34-year-old has a 5.15 ERA and 8.4 strikeouts per nine innings in 26 games this season, while giving up a batting average of .265 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.